bszafranski/cram/docs/create-network.rst

 4. **Flow:**  The flow parameter is the optimized result of a model solution.
 The user is unable to change this value - it is model output only.

-To add a link to the network click on the Create Link button on the toolbar (shown below) or click on the Excel CRAM->Network->Add Object... menu item and select Link from the dropdown box.
+To add a link to the network click on the Create Link button on the toolbar (shown below) or click on the menu ExcelCRAM->Network->Add Object... menu item and select Link from the dropdown box.

 .. image:: /images/add-link.png